How is Alzheimer’s Disease Diagnosed?

 - A starting point for acceptance and discussion

-- Disease education and strategies teach family how to better respond to a person’s needs and changes throughout
+- Disease education and strategies teach families how to better respond to a person’s needs and changes throughout

 - Patients can be offered participation in drug trials